configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ## How does the user condition work?

-The *comparison attribute's value* from the [user object] is compared to the *comparison value* that you set on the Dashboard.
-The comparison is done according to the selected comparator and will result in true or false.
+The *comparison attribute's value* from the [user object] is compared to the *comparison value* you set on the Dashboard.
+The comparison is done according to the selected comparator and will result in `true` or `false`.
 This will be the result of the condition.

 For more details on the evaluation of user conditions, please refer to [Setting Evaluation].

 ## How to set a user condition?

 You can add a user condition to a targeting rule on the Dashboard by clicking on the `+IF` ("Add condition") button.
-Add more conditions by clicking on the `+AND` button on the bottom of a condition.
+Add more conditions by clicking on the `+AND` button at the bottom of a condition.

 ![Add user condition](/assets/targeting/targeting-rule/user-condition/user-condition.jpg)